NRC Program — Updated June 2026

 Jan 2026Defence Industry Assist (DI Assist) launched with $244.2M

-Jun 2024SDTC absorption brought ~$98M and clean-tech mandate
+Jun 2024SDTC clean-tech mandate transitioned to NRC IRAP

-When Sustainable Development Technology Canada was restructured, its mandate and budget migrated to IRAP Clean Technology.
-Now 18+ months into the absorption, the clean-tech stream has settled into its operational rhythm — expect TRL 5–6 gating, measurable environmental-benefit requirements, and typical awards $100K–$500K.
-Former SDTC applicants whose projects were in-flight have mostly transitioned; new clean-tech applicants enter through the standard ITA process.
+On June 4, 2024, the Minister of Innovation, Science and Industry announced that Sustainable Development Technology Canada's programming would transition to the National Research Council, forming IRAP's Clean Technology stream.
+Now 18+ months in, the clean-tech stream has settled into its operational rhythm — expect TRL 5–6 gating, measurable environmental-benefit requirements, and typical awards $100K–$500K.
+New clean-tech applicants enter through the standard ITA process.
+Source: Innovation, Science and Economic Development Canada announcement, June 4, 2024.

 Budget 2025R&D innovation envelope expansion